system76/docs/_articles/custom-mouse-buttons.md

 #### Examples

-Below are some examples that you can do:
+Below are some examples that you can add to the `xbindkeysrc` file:

 ```
 # Refresh